aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     ![Lab6-Monitor-001](images/Lab6-Monitor-001.png "Kibana")

 ### Standard Dashboard
-1) Requests
+* Requests
-2) Client types
+* Client types
-3) Frequent utterances (tag cloud)
+* Frequent utterances (tag cloud)
-4)  answers with positive or negative feedback (requires enablement in designer)
+* Answers with positive or negative feedback (requires enablement in designer)

 ### Build a query that finds all utterances that did not resolve to a question